-Proteins are polypeptides, which are made up of many amino acids linked together as a linear chain.
+Proteins are composed of smaller units called amino acids linked together as a linear chain.
+All proteins from whatever sources these may be are composed of 20 different amino acids.
 The structure of an amino acid contains a amino group, a carboxyl group, and a R group which is usually carbon based and gives the amino acid it's specific properties.
 These properties determine the interactions between atoms and molecules, which are: van der Waals force between temporary dipoles, ionic interactions between charged groups, and attractions between polar groups.